KeetonMartin/swe-project-team-3/README.md

 5. Install dependencies: `npm install`
 6. Start the express server: `npm run start` or `nodemon index.js`
 7. Go to http://localhost:3000

+## Database / Mongo Problems
+Sometimes I get a database error when I try to launch my mongo installation on that certain port.
+It seems the workaround is to view the processes currently running and then kill the mongo one by id (all using grep in terminal).
+Chris shared some instructions:
+`ps -ef | grep mongo`
+`kill 58431`
+Or kill whichever one has the id you want to kill